AlexanderMoskovkin/qunit-harness/README.md

 }

 function after () {
-    // do some stuff when server is going to be closed }
+    // do some stuff when the server is about to be closed }

 //Local machine testing